-Please state the general nature of this student's current medical condition or limitations.

-This student may return to/remain in his or her classes or clinical assignments without restriction.

-This student may return to/remain in his or her classes and clinical assignments with the restrictions listed below.
-(If the student has personal lifting restrictions, please state if the student would be able to perform these tasks with the assistance of another person: moving a client up in bed with assistance; turning a client in bed with assistance; transferring a client from bed to chair or cart and back to bed with assistance, and similar activities.)
+STUDENT NAME: PROGRAM: Please state the general nature of this student's current medical condition or limitation ons.
+This student may return to/remain in his or her classes or clinical assignment restriction. s without This student may return to/remain in his or her classes and clinical assignment restrictions listed below.
+(If the student has personal lifting restrictions, pleas student would be able to perform these tasks with the assistance of another client up in bed with assistance; turning a client in bed with assistance; transbed to chair or cart and back to bed with assistance, and similar activities.) se state if the person: moving a Specify restrictions: These restrictions are in effect until this date: This student may not return to class or clinical assignments until: Comments: Physician's Signature Date:

-Specify restrictions:

-These restrictions are in effect until this date:

-This student may not return to class or clinical assignments until:

-Comments: